The Bankrate promise

 1. Down payment

-The down payment is the amount of money you can afford to contribute to the home purchase.
-By increasing the size of your down payment, you can lower the amount of money you need to borrow.
-Plus, lenders like to see larger down payments because they indicate a lower level of risk if you default on the loan.
+The down payment is the amount of money you contribute to the home purchase upfront.
+By increasing the size of your down payment, you can lower the amount of money you need to borrow — which, in turn, lowers your monthly payments over the course of the loan.
+Lenders like to see larger down payments because they indicate a lower level of risk if you default on the loan.

 How much should you put down on a house?

 There is a common misconception that you need to put down 20 percent of the purchase price.
-So, for example, if you’re buying a home that costs $400,000, a 20 percent down payment would be $80,000.
-In fact, according to the National Association of Realtors, the typical first-time homebuyer makes a down payment of 7 percent of the purchase price.
+(If you’re buying a home that costs $400,000, a 20 percent down payment would be $80,000.)
+In fact, first-quarter 2023 data from Realtor.com found that the average down payment on a primary residence was just 13 percent.

 Ultimately, figuring out your down payment means thinking about the rest of your budget.
-You shouldn’t plan to spend every penny you have to cover your down payment.
-You’ll stretch yourself too thin and stress yourself out as you try to cover all your other necessary expenses.
+You shouldn’t spend every penny you have to cover your down payment — you’ll stretch yourself too thin and stress yourself out as you try to cover all your other necessary expenses.
 Plus, a lender will evaluate your entire financial portfolio and want to see some cash reserves that you can use to pay back your loan if you find yourself in a tough spot.
-And you should make sure you have enough set aside in an emergency fund to provide a cushion if you receive an unexpectedly large medical bill, lose your job or find yourself in any other worst-case scenario.
+And you should also make sure you have enough set aside in an emergency fund to provide a cushion if you receive an unexpectedly large medical bill, lose your job or find yourself in any other worst-case scenario.

 Tips to build your down payment fund